Here are 14 things successful people do (or should be doing) on weekends:

 10. Gardening/crafts/games/sports/cooking/cultural activities.
 This is especially important for those cooped up in an office all week.

 “For the pure joy, some folks find great satisfaction in creating beautiful gardens,” Cohen says.

-Kurow knows an attorney who uses her weekends to garden and do mosaics and tile work to satisfy her creative side.
+Kurow knows an attorney who uses her weekends to garden and does mosaics and tile work to satisfy her creative side.
 “Filling her life this way enables her to be refreshed on Monday and ready to tackle the litigation and trial prep work.
 Artwork for her is fulfilling in a way that feeds her soul and her need to connect with her spiritual side.”

 Bridge lessons and groups can also sharpen the mind and often create relationships among highly competitive smart professionals, Cohen says.
 “I once saw a printout of a bridge club’s membership list; its members were a who’s who of Wall Street.”

-Theatre, opera and sporting events can also enrich one’s spirit, he adds.
+Theatre, opera, and sporting events can also enrich one’s spirit, he adds.